-6. re specific legal or procedural requirements instituted by the state to address e of youth inspectors' immunity when conducting inspections?
+6. re there specific legal or procedural requirements instituted by the state to address he issue of youth inspectors' immunity when conducting inspections?

 a.
 Legal

 ☐ Yes ⊠ No

 (If Yes , please describe.)

 b.
 Procedural

 ∑ Yes

 (If Yes , please describe.)

 Student Interns are instructed to cooperate when challenged by Retail Store Employees.
 An adult investigator is in close proximity to supervise the buy attempt and to account for the tobacco products

-7. re specific legal or procedural requirements instituted by the state to address e of the safety of youth inspectors during all aspects of the Synar inspection?
+7. re specific legal or procedural requirements instituted by the state to address e of the safety of youth inspectors during all aspects of the Synar inspection

 a.
 Legal

+a.

+a.

+a.
+Legal

+a.
+Legal ☐ Yes ⊠ No

-☐ Yes ⊠ No
+Legal ☐ Yes ⊠ No

+Legal ☐ Yes ☒ No (If Yes, please describe.)

-(If Yes , please describe.)
+Legal Yes No (If Yes, please describe.)

-b.
 Procedural

-(If Yes , please describe.)
+Legal ☐ Yes ☒ No (If Yes, please describe.)
+Procedural ☒ Yes ☐ No

-All investigators are trained to interrupt an operation rather than put student intern at risk or in a situation when he/she in inadequately monitored.
-Student Interns are trained to know they can leave a business or refuse to enter if they feel unsafe or

-8. Are there any other legal or procedural requirements the state has regarding how inspections are to be conducted (e.g., age of youth inspector, time of inspections,
+8. Are there any other legal or procedural requirements the state has regarding how inspections are to be conducted (e.g., age of youth inspector, time of inspections, training that must occur)?

-uning ining that must occur):

 a.
 Legal

 ☐ Yes ⊠ No

 (If Yes, please describe.)

 b.
 Procedural

-⊠ Yes □ No
+∑ Yes

 (If Yes, please describe.)

 Alaska protocol allows for the enlistment of 15 through 18 year-old student interns.
 Alaska law prohibits the sale of tobacco to persons less than 19 years of age, so

 including 18 year old student interns is satisfactory protocol for both enforcement

 and Synar survey objectives.